-- Choose a Style for each STYLE button you want to program. - 2 Go to the Global > General Controls > Interface page. - Select the Style checkbox in the Auto Select section.

-4 Choose the Write Auto Select Preferences command from the page menu to save the Style assignment to all banks.
+- Choose a Style for each bank (side tab) you want to program. - 2 Go to the Global > General Controls > Interface page. - 3 Select the Style checkbox in the Auto Select section. - Choose the Write Auto Select Preferences command from the page menu to save the Style assignment to all banks.